 What does that mean for us right now?
 While you might think this is a great time to abandon all your plans and go with the flow for 2021, we’d argue that in the midst of uncertainty, planning becomes even more critical.
 Taking the time now to think through the various scenarios that might unfold in 2021—and how your business would react to them—is especially important.

 Even if you choose to forego plans for most of your 2021 endeavors, your digital video strategy deserves some time and attention.
 Because of the nature of video production, it’s much more effective to think through your content in advance and prepare creative briefs than it would be to wing it as you go.
-Figuring it out along the way might work for other marketing tactics, but for video production, it’s a sure-fire way to end up delayed, over-budget, and with a video that doesn’t even serve its intended purpose.
+Figuring it out along the way might work for other marketing tactics, but will absolutely not work for video production It’s a sure-fire way to end up delayed, over-budget, and with a video that doesn’t even serve its intended purpose.

 We want to save you from that outcome, so we’re going to share our approach to planning your video strategy for 2021.
 It won’t look quite the same as our recommendations for past years, but we’re confident that these steps will prepare you for whatever the new year has to throw at us.